 So You bought it and wind up paying MUCH more than you bargained for.
 I have seen this almost every day in the last 20 years, so I know it does happen.

-The best thing you can do when buying a used car is to get a pre-buy inspection by an ASE certified shop.
+The best thing you can do when buying a used car at a Used SUV dealer is to get a pre-buy inspection by an ASE certified shop.
 Here is an easy way to see if the seller is trying to hide something from you.
 Go to a parts store and connect an obd2 scan tool and check the readiness code section of the tool, It will say data like:

 Heated Catalyst =completed